 Although the majority of the Sisters throughout the Congregation are now retired, most are involved in various outreach efforts as well as peace and justice advocacy.
-The Rochester Franciscans today number approximately 155 Sisters with 90 living at Assisi Heights.
+The Rochester Franciscans today number approximately 107 Sisters, with 67 living at Assisi Heights.
 Many Sisters live independently at Assisi Heights.
 Two of the floors are considered "Healthcare" floors since they have nursing staff available every day of the week.
 Some Sisters in those areas need minimal assistance while others have greater needs.
 Many of our volunteers are involved in activities with Sisters from the Healthcare floors.

-At the present time, other Rochester Franciscans can be found living in different parts of Minnesota, California, Colorado, Illinois, Missouri, Montana, New Mexico, South Dakota, Texas and Bogotá, Colombia.
+At the present time, other Rochester Franciscans can be found living in different parts of Minnesota, California, Colorado, Missouri, New Mexico and in Bogotá, Colombia.